tansengming/stripe-subscribe/README.md

 $ rake stripe:prepare
 ```

 Update the routes to mount the engine.
-Make sure that it is mounted by Devise's `authenticate` helper so only authenticated resources have access to the routes.
-This will be where users get to select a plan and pay for it.
+This will be the routes where users get to select a plan and pay for it.
+Make sure it is mounted within Devise's `authenticate` helper so only authenticated users get access.

 ```ruby
 # config/routes.rb